Shelvoke and Drewry

-Shelvoke and Drewry was a Letchworth, Hertfordshire, manufacturer of special purpose commercial vehicles.
+Shelvoke and Drewry was a manufacturer of special purpose commercial vehicles based in Letchworth, Hertfordshire.
 It was best known for its innovative waste collection vehicles that were the preferred choice of municipal authorities in the UK together with their gully emptiers, cesspool cleaning vehicles and street watering and washing vehicles.

 Cable drum carriers were supplied to the General Post Office and vehicles and ground equipment built for the Royal Air Force.

 Shelvoke and Drewry also manufactured fire engines, buses and fork-lift trucks.

 The Shelvoke and Drewry Freighter

 The business began in 1921 as a partnership of Harry Shelvoke and James Drewry, both of whom had successful careers in commercial vehicle design and manufacture.
 At that time, municipal refuse vehicles were almost all horse-drawn, uneconomical and inconvenient and required the use of ladders.
 In their "S D Freighter", Shelvoke and Drewry offered a motorised, low-loading alternative which became almost universal.